LiamG2/Sligo-Weather-Report/README.md

-# Basic Web App - exploring Python-Only Frameworks
+# Sligo Weather Report - a basic Web App - exploring Python-Only Frameworks

-Basic Web App which automatically updates itself (every 10 mins) with the latest weather reports relevant to the town/city of Sligo in Ireland.
+A basic Web App which automatically updates itself (every 10 mins) with the latest weather reports relevant to the town/city of Sligo in Ireland.
 See link below.

 https://sligo-weather.streamlit.app